MosesSupposes/Purescript-By-Example/text/chapter6.md

      ```haskell
      instance actionMultiplyInt :: Action Multiply Int
      ```
-     Does this instance satisfy the laws listed above?
+     Verify that this instance satisfies the laws listed above.

+1. (Difficult) There are actually multiple ways to implement an instance of `Action Multiply Int`.
+How many can you think of?
+Purescript does not allow multiple implementations of a same instance, so you will have to replace your original implementation. _Note_: the tests cover 3 implementations.

 1. (Medium) Write an `Action` instance which repeats an input string some number of times: